maravento/blackweb/README.md

 - The default path of **blackweb** is `/etc/acl`.
 You can change it for your preference / El path por default de **blackweb** es `/etc/acl`.
 Puede cambiarlo por el de su preferencia
 - `bwupdate.sh` includes lists of domains related to remote support (Teamviewer, Anydesk, logmein, etc).
 They are commented by default (unless their domains are in the [SOURCES](https://github.com/maravento/blackweb#fuentes--sources)).
 To block or exclude them you must activate the corresponding line in the script (# JOIN LIST), although is not recommended to avoid conflicts or false positives / `bwupdate.sh` incluye listas de dominios relacionados con soporte remoto (Teamviewer, Anydesk, logmein, etc).
 Están comentadas por defecto (excepto que sus dominios estén en las [FUENTES](https://github.com/maravento/blackweb#fuentes--sources)).
 Para bloquearlas o excluirlas debe activar la línea correspondiente en el script (# JOIN LIST), aunque no se recomienda para evitar conflictos o falsos positivos
-- If you need to interrupt the execution of `bwupdate.sh` (ctrl + c) and it stopped at the **DNS Loockup** part (3 verification steps), it will restart at that point.
-If you stop it earlier, you will have to start from the beginning or modify the script manually so that it starts from the desired point / Si necesita interrumpir la ejecución de `bwupdate.sh` (ctrl + c) y se detuvo en la parte de **DNS Loockup** (3 pasos de verificación), reiniciará en ese punto.
+- If you need to interrupt the execution of `bwupdate.sh` (ctrl + c) and it stopped at the [DNS Loockup](https://github.com/maravento/blackweb#dns-loockup) part, it will restart at that point.
+If you stop it earlier, you will have to start from the beginning or modify the script manually so that it starts from the desired point / Si necesita interrumpir la ejecución de `bwupdate.sh` (ctrl + c) y se detuvo en la parte de [DNS Loockup](https://github.com/maravento/blackweb#dns-loockup), reiniciará en ese punto.
 Si lo detiene antes deberá comenzar desde el principio o modificar el script manualmente para que inicie desde el punto deseado.
-- During the execution of `bipupdate.sh` it will request privileges when needed / Durante la ejecución de `bipupdate.sh` solicitará privilegios cuando los necesite
+- If someone believes that any URL, included in `allowurls.txt` and `blockurls.txt`, should not be in these lists, can create an [Issue](https://github.com/maravento/blackweb/issues) and notify to remove it. / Si alguien considera que alguna URL, incluida en `allowurls.txt` y `blockurls.txt`, no debería estar en estas listas, puede crear un [Issue](https://github.com/maravento/blackweb/issues) y notificar para removerla.

 ## SOURCES